kuerbis/Term-Choose-p6/README.md

 The control of the cursor location, the highlighting of the cursor position and the marked elements and other options on the terminal is done via escape sequences.

 `tput` is used to get the appropriate escape sequences.

+If the environment variable `TERM` is not set to a true value, `vt100` is used instead as the terminal type for `tput`.

 Escape sequences to handle mouse input are hardcoded.